 - Sanitation resources (such as hand wipes and disinfecting surface wipes)

 - A chair and a shelf or table for breast pump

 - A footstool

-Breastfeeding employees should never be expected to express milk in a restroom.
+Chest/breastfeeding staff and faculty should never be expected to express milk in a restroom.